On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

 \begin{example} Let $\sigma$ with normal form with $a,b,c,d,e$ being distinct letters and $\theta_{\sigma}$ being the identity.

-In order to normalize $Z_{\sigma^3}$ with one first has to handle the simple $a$-errors that occur at the boundaries of the periods, i.e., $\overline{ae}| a.$ The letters of their supports are marked with blue.
+In order to normalize $Z_{\sigma^3}$ with first, we fix the simple $a$-errors that occur at the boundaries of the periods, i.e., occurrences of $\overline{ae}| a.$ Their letters are marked with blue.
 Their block-normalization gives

-We see that, after having normalized the simple errors, new errors (i.e., factors $\overline{a} \overline{d} a $ and $\overline{a} \overline{b} a $) occur, which induces a propagation in the block-transformations to be performed; the involved letters are marked with red:
+We see that, after having normalized the simple errors, new simple errors occur (i.e., occurrences of factors $\overline{a} \overline{d} a $ and $\overline{a} \overline{b} a $), which induces a propagation in the block-transformations to be performed; the involved letters are marked with red:

 After performing the corresponding block-normalization, and by noticing that the letter $c$ with spin $0$ stops the propagation, we get the normal form of $\sigma^3$:

 \end{example}